Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 BudgetmaxRetries, default 2 (per-call override on CommonCallOptions)

-DeterminismJitter is derived from deps.generateId(), so it is reproducible in tests
+DeterminismJitter is derived from deps.generateId() (hashed to a unit interval), never Math.random() — reproducible in tests

 const result = streamChat({